PolySync/oscc/README.md

 on the specified CAN channel, enabling it to quickly receive reports from and send commands to the firmware modules.
 When you are ready to terminate your application, ```oscc_close``` can terminate the connection.

+**NOTE:**
+> The OSCC API catches the SIGIO signal which is asserted when a CAN frame is received on the CAN socket, and sets up a SIGIO signal handler
+> to forward valid CAN messages to your application.
+If you have a section of code that is susceptible to conflicts with interrupts,
+> you should temporarily block the SIGIO signal for the duration of that section and unblock it afterward.

 **Enable and disable all OSCC modules.**

 ```c